ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/04-growth-rates.md

 Say that the old machine could solve a problem of size $n$ in an hour, and that the new machine is ten times faster than the old.
 What is the largest problem that the new machine can solve in one hour?
-Table @tbl:problem-size-speedup shows just that for five running-time functions.
+@Tbl:problem-size-speedup shows just that for five running-time functions.

   Growth rate    Max $n$ (old)   Max $n'$ (new)   Relation $n$ and $n'$                        $n'/n$